Learn from TCGA data and other public datasets

 all you need is an internet connection

 The CGC democratizes cancer genomics research.
-Scientists anywhere with an internet connection can manipulate and compute on TCGA to further their research.
+Scientists anywhere with an internet connection can manipulate and compute on large cancer datasets to further their research.
 There is no need to provision, set up and maintain servers for storage and computation, and no time or bandwidth is spent waiting for data to download.